 Bed bug Barrier Passive Glue Trap.
 The bed bug barriers are attached to the bottom of the bed legs creating an impassable barrier between the bed and the bedbugs.
 The Bed Bug Barrier uses natural, non-toxic resins and waxes to create an impassable permanent floor barrier that stops bedbugs before they can reach any sleeping victims.
 The natural glue in the barrier is non-drying, non-toxic and long lasting.
 The Bed Bug Barrier is designed to provide long-term protection and also serves as a monitoring tool.
 There are two basic designs.
 Depending on your bed post design, choose either the screw-in barrier (fits at top of bed legs with glue void facing downward) or the castor barrier (fits underneath bed leg with void facing upward).

-The ClimbUp Insect Interceptor.
+The Climbup insect interceptor.
 As with others, it forms a barrier between the floor and bed.
-Bedbugs approaching a bed from the room will climb up exterior surface and fall into the outer pitfall ring.
-Bedbugs climbing down from a bed will be found in center well.
-These are priced for approximately $3.00 to $6.00 depending on quantity purchased.
+Bedbugs approaching a bed from the room will climb up the exterior surface and fall into the outer pit.
+Bedbugs climbing down from the bed will fall into the center pit

 Cold.
 The use of cold for bedbug control is generally not very effective or cost effective as the use of heat.
 Bedbugs can withstand 5 degrees F. for short periods, and if acclimated can live at or below freezing.
 Use of cold for treatments of rooms for bedbugs is difficult and not often employed, but freezing various items within containers below 0 F (-19o C) for at least 4 days may be a practical alternative for limited infestations.